 Julie Penrose Award

-The Julie Penrose Award is presented to outstanding women who, like Julie Penrose, made significant contributions to their communities through their leadership and dedication.
+The Julie Penrose Award honors outstanding women who, like Julie Penrose, made (or are making) significant contributions to community through dedicated leadership, engagement and service.

 The Legacy of Julie Penrose